StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/terms-of-service/data-management-faqs.md

 |Device Data; Feature usage Data; Location Data; Entitlement Data| No |Device data is required for AI Studio to deliver its functionalities.
 To deliver functional requirements and support application regional compliance, device, feature, location, and entitlement data are mandatory information for a customer to provide.|
 |Security Credentials| No |AI Studio stores and uses tokens for authorization to cloud services.|

->**How is the data transmission to Z BY HP secured?**
+> **How is the data transmission to Z BY HP secured?**

 AI Studio leverages TLS 1.2 or better to transmit data between the device and the U.S. data centers, the U.S. Analytics data center, and the U.S. Identity Management data center.

 > **What ports need to be considered for customer firewalls?**

 No inbound ports are required.
 AIS uses port 443 for connections to cloud services.
 Locally, AIS uses ephemeral ports (49152-65535) for inter-process communication.

->**Is data in databases stored securely?**
+> **Is data in databases stored securely?**

-All databases in the cloud are encrypted at rest using AWS KMS with keys created, rotated and managed by HP.
+All databases in the cloud are encrypted at rest using AWS KMS with keys created, rotated, and managed by HP.
 Local databases are encrypted with AES256 using a locally generated key that is stored in the platform credential manager.
-Windows credential manager and the gnome key ring for Windows and Linux respectively.
+Windows credential manager and the GNOME keyring for Windows and Linux, respectively.

->**Is data securely disposed of when no longer needed?**
+> **Is data securely disposed of when no longer needed?**

 Analytics data is deleted permanently two years after its creation.
 Account data is deleted 60 days after the expiration of the account subscription.

 :::note